Tesla's Elon Musk confirms Texas move from California, warns state on exodus

 Tesla and SpaceX have a presence in Texas

-Elon Musk confirmed Tuesday that he has moved to Texas from California as both Tesla and SpaceX now have a presence in the Lone Star State and as he grew frustrated with the state.
+Elon Musk confirmed Tuesday that he has moved to Texas as he has grown increasingly frustrated with California and both Tesla and SpaceX now have a presence in the Lone Star State.

 Continue Reading Below